ethan-fong/ethan-fong/README.md

 - 👋 Hi, I’m @ethan-fong
-- 👀 I’m interested in HCI and OS
+- 👀 I’m interested in HCI (with a focus on educational tools)
 - 📫 How to reach me: ethan.fong@mail.utoronto.ca

 <!---